Cyfine/cyfine.github.io/README.md

 # Personal Information page
-This repository is being used to show my CV
+This repo is for personal blog